-Initialise (possible values: Each Trial/Each Block/Each Subject/Each Session;
+Initialise (possible values: Each Trial/Each Block/Each Subject/Each Experiment/Each Session;

 default: Each Trial)

 The timing of network initialisation is determined by this property.
 When the value is Each Trial, the network will automatically initialise itself at the beginning of each trial.
 When the value is Each Block, the network will initialise itself at the beginning of each block of trials (i.e., weights will be preserved across trials within a block).
-Similarly, when the value is Each Subject, weights will be preserved across simulated blocks and when the value is Each Session, weights will be preserved across subjects.
+Similarly, when the value is Each Subject, weights will be preserved across simulated blocks.
+When the value is Each Experiment, weights will be preserved across subjects, and when the value is Each Session, weights will be preserved across experiments.

 Learning Rule (possible values: delta/Hebbian; default: delta)

 Feed-forward networks are capable of either delta-rule learning or Hebbian learning.
 The value of this parameter controls the learning algorithm employed by any specific network.

 Learning Rate (possible values: a real number greater 0; default: 0.10)

 This parameter is used in the calculation of weight changes.
 In general, a high learning rate will mean that the weight matrix responds more quickly to input-output training pairs, but may result in the network being insufficiently sensitive to its parts training history.